Nihal6699/Python/README.md

-# This is the repo that I created to have all my python code in one place.
+# Python
-for python
+This is the repo that I created to have all my python code in one place.